FMMT666/launchpad.py/README.md

       PARAMS: <number> OPTIONAL, number of Launchpad to open.
                        1st device = 0, 2nd device = 1, ...
-                       Defaults to 0, the 1st device if not given.
+                       Defaults to 0, the 1st device, if not given.
               <name>   OPTIONAL, only consider devices whose names contain
                        the string <name>.
 Defaults to "Launchpad".
                        It is sufficient to search for a part of the string, e.g.